Power Surge on USB Port: 3 Ways to Fix any Potential Damage

-- Plug the USB device and see if the error disappeared.
+- Plug the USB device and see if the error has disappeared.

-Note: You need to have an internet connection available, otherwise Windows might not automatically reinstall the newest drivers.
+Note: You need an internet connection; otherwise, Windows might not automatically reinstall the newest drivers.

 If the error happens with only a specific device on multiple computers, then maybe the device needs more voltage.
-In this case, you can try to use an USB hub that comes with its own power source.
+In this case, you can use a USB hub with its power source.

-These devices are very common, they feature multiple USB ports, and are also cheap, so they will help with Power surge on USB port unknown USB device needs more power error.
+These devices are standard, feature multiple USB ports, and are cheap.
+Therefore, they will help with the Power surge on USB port error.

-These are just a couple of simple solutions that you can use to fix Power surge on USB port, so be sure to try them all, and let us know which solution worked for you.
+These are just a few simple solutions that you can use to fix Power surge on USB port, so be sure to try them all, and let us know which solution works for you.